wneessen/go-parsesyslog/README.md

 ## Usage

-`go-parsesyslog` implements an `Interface` for various syslog formats, which makes it easy to extend your own log parser.
+`go-parsesyslog` implements an `interface` for various syslog formats, which makes it easy to extend your own log parser.
 As long as the `Parser` interface is satisfied, `go-parsesyslog` will be able to work.

 The interface looks as following: